Take your time and wander one of two arts, culture, shopping and food-filled trails.

 Step into an Art Deco, two-screen art-house cinema.
 Lumière presents engaging, contemplative and sometimes confrontational films covering all genres – from cult and foreign language to gripping documentaries, reissues and film festivals.

-Indulge in delicious sushi and dumplings made with the highest quality ingredients and enjoy first-class service.
+Indulge in delicious sushi and dumplings made with the highest quality ingredients.

 Experience body adornment meeting art.
 This piercing and tattoo studio is dedicated to the clean and artistic application of ink and body jewellery.